 The creator of modern yoga was T. Krishnamacharya.
 His grandson runs this yoga school.
 Students who wish to learn more from disciples of the godfather of modern yoga should make a pilgrimage to Chennai to attend Krishnamacharya Yoga Mandiram.
-The focus of this school is to teach students to use the poses and breathing of this style of yoga to create a customized path to meet each student’s unique situation and needs.
+The focus of this school is to teach students to use the poses and breathing of this of yoga to create a customized path to meet each student’s unique situation and needs.
 The school holds two-week and four-week training courses.
 The courses each focus on one specific aspect of yoga practice, including breathing, poses and even Vedic chanting.

 Parmarth Niketan, Rishikesh

 This is another yoga center that is located in gorgeous surroundings.
 Parmarth Niketan sits on the banks of the holy Ganges River in the foothills of the Himalayas.
 This is a huge yoga center, holding 1,000 rooms for students to stay in.
 The guru who runs Parmath Niketan is Swami Chidanand Saraswati, and he is a very unique figure in the yoga world.
 Unlike many other yoga gurus, he is interested in bringing together a wide variety of the healing practices from around the world with yoga.
 In fact, one of the most incredible events in yoga occurs here each March during the International Yoga Festival.
 During this incredible week, 550 attendees come together with the goal of combining many different forms of yoga with other healing practices like Reiki and massage.
 It is a truly special experience that is the opportunity of a lifetime for yogis.